SeCardenas/SeCardenas.github.io/README.md

-# WebPage
+# Personal Webpage
-this is the source code of my web page.
+this is the source code of my personal webpage, where you can find some relevant information about me, such as contact information, my skills, my hobbies and some projects I have developed.